Eugene O'Brien (racing driver): Formula Ford

-With an engineering degree from Cambridge and a graduate apprenticeship with Rolls-Royce Motors under his belt, Eugene started his racing career in single-seaters, winning his first Formula Ford 1600 race in 1983.
-After finishing third in the Junior Formula Ford Series in 1983, he focussed on the engineering and set up of racing cars and even the mighty racing trucks whilst he raised the funds for the next stage of his racing career.
+With an engineering degree from Cambridge and a graduate apprenticeship with Rolls-Royce Motors under his belt, O'Brien started his racing career in single-seaters, winning his first Formula Ford 1600 race in 1983.
+After finishing third in the Junior Formula Ford Series in 1983, he focused on the engineering and setup of racing cars and racing trucks whilst he raised the funds for the next stage of his racing career.

 Formula First

-In 1987, Eugene completed a full season in Formula First, where he finished the year as runner-up.
+In 1987, O'Brien completed a full season in Formula First, where he finished the year as runner-up.

 Formula Vauxhall Lotus

-He switched to the much more powerful Formula Vauxhall Lotus single seaters in 1988, ending his second year in the championship as runner-up.
+O'Brien switched to the Formula Vauxhall Lotus single seaters in 1988, ending his second year in the championship as runner-up.

 British Sports 2000 and Formula Forward

-Eugene's first championship title came in 1990 with the British Sports 2000 Championship and his second championship title came in 1992, winning the Formula Forward single seater series with an astonishing ten pole positions, ten fastest laps and ten race wins.
+Eugene's first championship title came in 1990 with the British Sports 2000 Championship and his second championship title came in 1992, winning the Formula Forward single seater series with ten pole positions, ten fastest laps and ten race wins.

 British Touring Car Championship

-His success earned him a drive in the hugely popular British Touring Car Championship for the 1993 season.
-Driving for the newly formed, factory based works Peugeot team, he competed for two seasons in the series, working with the factory race engineers to develop the Peugeot 405 touring car and finishing a creditable sixteenth, in the top half of a hugely competitive international field.
+O'Brien's success earned him a drive in the British Touring Car Championship for the 1993 season.
+Driving for the newly formed, factory based works Peugeot team, he competed for two seasons in the series, working with the factory race engineers to develop the Peugeot 405 touring car and finishing sixteenth.

-In 1996, Eugene made a brief return to Touring Car Racing in the Malaysian Touring Car Cup and the RAC Tourist Trophy (He finished 8th out of 9 finishers in the latter).
+In 1996, O'Brien made a brief return to Touring Car Racing in the Malaysian Touring Car Cup and the RAC Tourist Trophy (He finished eighth out of nine finishers in the latter).
 He drove a YAP Motorsport Honda Accord, with which he intended to return to the BTCC in 1997, but this plan fell through.

 One-Make Racing

-Eugene raced in the 1996 Dunlop Rover Turbo Cup and won at Castle Combe.
-He ranked 3rd overall.
+O'Brien raced in the 1996 Dunlop Rover Turbo Cup and won at Castle Combe.
+He ranked third overall.

 Endurance Racing

-Eugene competed in the 1993 Willhire 24 Hour race at Snetterton.
+O'Brien competed in the 1993 Willhire 24 Hour race at Snetterton.
 He shared a Peugeot 106 with Joel Wykeham and former Olympic decathlete Daley Thompson.

-After leaving the BTCC, Eugene drove a Callaway Corvette with fellow ex-BTCC driver Robin Donovan and Riccardo Agusta in the 24 Hours of Le Mans in 1995, finishing third in the GT2 Class and 11th outright.
+After leaving the BTCC, O'Brien drove a Callaway Corvette with fellow ex-BTCC driver Robin Donovan and Riccardo Agusta in the 24 Hours of Le Mans in 1995, finishing third in the GT2 Class and 11th outright.